 Can I deploy VMs in my cluster subnet?

 No. Deploying VMs in the subnet used by your Kubernetes cluster is not supported.
 VMs may be deployed in the same virtual network, but in a different subnet.

 Can I configure per-pod network policies?

-Kubernetes network policy is currently available as a preview feature in AKS.
+Yes, Kubernetes network policy is available in AKS.
 To get started, see Secure traffic between pods by using network policies in AKS.

 Is the maximum number of pods deployable to a node configurable?

 Yes, when you deploy a cluster with the Azure CLI or a Resource Manager template.
 See Maximum pods per node.